dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Why**

-This change was made to make a cleaner separation between configuring the owned type itself and the _relationship to_ the owned type.
+This change was made to create a cleaner separation between configuring the owned type itself and the _relationship to_ the owned type.
 This in turn removes ambiguity and confusion around methods like `HasForeignKey`.

 **Mitigations**